310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 ## Chapter 3
 {% img /img/es/eventstory/cometshow/ep3.jpg %}

-{% bubble Chiaki %}
+{% bubble Chiaki2 %}
 “Let’s go, you guys!
 We’ll defeat the Great Kaijuu before it destroys our world!”

 “We will prevail, for the sake of the Earth’s future—and for the sake of protecting everyone’s freedom and happy lives!”

 {% endbubble %}
-{% bubble Tetora %}
+{% bubble Tetora2 %}
 … Yeah, yeah.
 But please stop trying to lead the team when *you’re* the one who arrived last, Senpai.

 {% endbubble %}
-{% bubble Chiaki %}
+{% bubble Chiaki2 %}
 Oooh!
 Nice one, Nagumo!
-That sounded like something you’d hear in a crossover between Shouwa Riders and Heisei Riders…![^3] It’s firing me up…!
+That sounded like something you’d hear in a crossover between Showa Riders and Heisei Riders…![^3] It’s firing me up…!

 {% endbubble %}
-{% bubble Shinobu %}
+{% bubble Shinobu2 %}
 There’s not *that* much of a generation gap between us, though…?

 {% endbubble %}